DaniloAlcoforado/twitter-doc/source/includes/followers/_delete.md

      --header "person: {person_id}"
 ```

-This endpoint delete the following person if is followed by logged in person
+This endpoint deletes the following person if it is followed by the logged in person

 ### HTTP Request